Hesselink strata in small characteristic and Lusztig-Xue pieces

-Our goal in this paper to confirm Voggesberger's conjecture.
-For completeness, we shall also provide a new proof for groups of type ${\rm G_2}$, ${\rm F_4}$ and ${\rm E_6}$.
-We first note that our task is equivalent to establishing the following statement:
+In this paper we aim to confirm Voggesberger's conjecture.
+Lusztig's expectation related to partitioning the unipotent variety of $G$ will be discussed in \ref{4.13}.
+For completeness, we also provide a new proof for groups of type ${\rm G_2}$, ${\rm F_4}$ and ${\rm E_6}$.